 - 7. On the Specify recording server settings page, specify the different recording server settings: - 1.
 In the Recording server name field, enter the name of the recording server.
 The default is the name of the computer. - 2.
 The Management server address field shows the address and port number of the management server: localhost:80. - 3.
 In the Select your media database location field, select the location where you want to save your video recording.
 Milestone recommends that you save your video recordings in a separate location from where you install the software and not on the system drive.
 The default location is the drive with the most space available. - 4.
 In Retention time for video recordings field, define for how long you want to save the video recordings.
 You can enter from between 1 and 999 days, where 7 days is the default retention time. - 5.
 Click Continue. - 8.
 The Recording servers IP addresses page is shown only if you selected Custom.
 Specify the number of recording servers that you want to install on this computer.
-Click Continue. - On the Select service account for recording server, select either This predefined account or This account to select the service account for the recording server.
+Click Continue. - 9.
+On the Select service account for recording server, select either This predefined account or This account to select the service account for the recording server.

 If needed, enter a password.
-Click Continue. - 10.
-On the Specify recording server encryption page, you can secure communication by encrypting the connections to and from server and client components that retrieve data streams from the recording server.
-You can use the same certificate file for all system components or use different certificate files depending on the system components.